stockphrase/no-silo/content/resources/open-handbook/chapter-4.md

 system made up of manila folders or large 3-ring binders.
 Or you might use a hierarchical folder system on your computer organized by class, project, or term.
-Alternatively, you might embrace a powerful bibliographic manager like [Zotero](https://www.zotero.org/).
+Alternatively, you might embrace a powerful bibliographic manager like [Zotero](https://www.zotero.org/) or make your own personal knowledge archive with something like [Obsidian](https://obsidian.md/).
 Whatever you choose, create a system for staying organized and stick with it.

 ## A poor file-saving strategy